 Expenses must be for dependents under the age of 13, or those physically or mentally incapable of caring for themselves.

 There are 2 ways to use your FSA to pay for eligible healthcare expenses:

-Manage your flexible spending account online
+Sign in to manage your flexible spending account online.